Estimated cost: $7.28 per 5 cookies, $1.46 per cookie

 - In a medium bowl, whisk together all of the dry ingredients: cake flour, all-purpose flour, cornstarch, baking powder, baking soda, salt, and matcha.

-- In a stand mixer using the paddle attachment, mix the cold butter and brown sugar on medium speed until completely smooth, about 2-4 minutes.
+- In a stand mixer using the paddle attachment, or large bowl with a hand mixer, mix the cold butter and brown sugar on medium speed until completely smooth, about 2-4 minutes.

 - Scrape down the sides and bottom of the bowl in the stand mixer.
 Add egg and vanilla extract to the bowl.
 Mix until combined, about 10-20 seconds.